flotwig/status-check-slackbot/README.md

 * `SLACK_WEBHOOK_URL` (required) - Slack Incoming Webhook URL to use for this bot.
 * `SECRET` (required) - GitHub webhook secret, created when you set up the GitHub `status` webhook.
+* `ROLLUP_MS` (default: 10 minutes) - Number of milliseconds to wait to post the Slack message, since the last failure.
+Multiple failures within this interval will be consolidated into a single Slack message, and the window is reset on every new failure.
 * `TARGET_BRANCHES` (default: `master`) - Only failures from these branches will be reported to slack.
 Comma-separated.
 * `STATES` (default: `failure,error`) - Comma-separated list of states to consider "failures".
 * `PORT` (default: `3000`) - Port to listen for HTTP requests on.